Kajsa Ekis Ekman: Articles on Israel and Palestine

+Ekman has written extensively about Palestine.
+She argues that Israel as a state is "built on occupation, the displacement of people, and apartheid" and that this should be criticized.
+She has argued for a one-state solution where all citizens of Israel/Palestine would have equal rights.
+She has described Israel as a dual system: US imperialism and Israeli settler-colonialism at the same atime, and argued against the notion that Israel controls the US, stating instead that the US controls Israel.

 Labor market

 In several articles, Ekman has written about the class society and the growing social disparities.
 She has criticized, among other things, why work-related accidents involving workers do not receive any attention in the media, as in this article from 2020: "There are no online threads where hobby detectives try to figure out what happened.
 It doesn't become a political issue where parties try to outdo each other in who does the most.
 And companies are almost never prosecuted for causing the deaths of workers.
 It's as if the whole of Sweden silently accepts that our country should be built at the expense of sacrificing workers, especially Eastern Europeans."

+Investigative journalism

+Ekman has investigated organised crime in Sweden and its ties to the political and capitalist class.
+In the article Jan Emanuels affärer she uncovered Swedish businessman Jan Emanuel's business deals where he received large sums to take care of refugees, while in reality running understaffed care homes where crime was rampant and pocketing the money.
+The article was also published in the EU Observer.

+Arbetarbloggen

+In 2022, Ekman founded the worker's blog Arbetarbloggen where workers from different sectors blog about their everyday work experience.
+She is the editor-in-chief, and anyone can contribute to the blog with the option to remain anonymous.
+The blog is not intended to report on misconduct or serve as another platform for political debate.
+One of the points is that workers spend a significant part of their lives at work, but it is rarely mentioned on social media or other interaction creating a lack of knowledge about each other's everyday experiences.
+As of 2026, the blog has 40 bloggers, from metal workers to hairdressers.